-- 1. When there are 2 Tests, the total scores of the 2 tests are added and divided by 2. - 2.
+- 1. When there are 2 Tests, the total scores of the 2 tests are averaged. - 2.
 In the case of a tie, the higher score from the last test will decide.
 If still tied, the artistic score of the last test will decide, then the technique score and last the performance score.